 To help me write this article, I decided to find out more from my expat friends.
 One said something that sums up social interactions here: “What I find strange about the Dutch at work is that they are really very good at small talk, but it’s hard to get to know them at a deeper level.”
 It’s true.
 If I counted the number of close friends I’ve made in Amsterdam, the percentage is 90% expats and only 10% Dutch.

 Dutch colleagues can develop pretty close relationships and companies are also big on team-building activities.
 Even so, it can be a struggle to build anything more than a cordial professional relationship with them.

-After five years in Amsterdam, there are more than a few things I’ve come to treasure: honesty and directness, a balanced life and approach to parenting, as seen with the “papadag”.
-For my part, I have fully embraced the super-active lifestyle and full on social calendar of the Dutch, except that I share it with my expat friends.
+After five years in Amsterdam, there are more than a few things I’ve come to treasure: honesty and directness, a balanced life, and approach to parenting, as seen with the “papadag”.
+For my part, I have fully embraced the super-active lifestyle and full on the social calendar of the Dutch, except that I share it with my expat friends.
 And to break the language barrier, I take Dutch language classes every year.
 It’s not the easiest of languages, but practice makes perfect.

 Translated by Andrea Schwam